Frequently Asked Questions

 What are the components of the AgingResearchBiobank?

-• Biologic Specimens (Biorepository) - Receives biospecimens from different study collections, stores the biospecimens under optimal conditions, and distributes them to qualified investigators.
+- Biologic Specimens (Biorepository) - Receives biospecimens from different study collections, stores the biospecimens under optimal conditions, and distributes them to qualified investigators.

-• Data Repository - Serving as the data coordinating center for the AgingResearchBiobank, it receives, archives, maintains and distributes databases and images from different study collections.
+- Data Repository - Serving as the data coordinating center for the AgingResearchBiobank, it receives, archives, maintains and distributes databases and images from different study collections.
 The Data Repository also analyzes stored data and images in response to inquiries, assists ongoing studies in preparing data and images for eventual archiving, coordinates cross-referencing between the two components of the AgingResearchBiobank, and manages the AgingResearchBiobank website.

 Submitting Resources from NIA Grants

-Who can request biospecimens and data?
+Who can submit biospecimens and data?

-Submitting Data to the AgingResearchBiobank
+Submitting Data (including Images) to the AgingResearchBiobank

 What data should be sent to the Data Repository?

-When should the linkage file be provided?
+When should the file linking biospecimens to the clinical data be provided?

 What interaction will the Study Data Coordinating Center have with the AgingResearchBiobank before data are sent?